dod-cyber-crime-center/Digital-Crime-Scene-Challenge/README.md

 ### License ###

-The DC3 Digital Crime Scene Challenge (hereafter “Software”) constitutes as a work of the United States Government and is not subject to domestic copyright protection under
+The DC3 Digital Crime Scene Challenge (hereafter "Software") constitutes as a work of the United States Government and is not subject to domestic copyright protection under
 17 USC § 105.

 This Software utilizes code licensed under the terms of the GNU General Public License (GPL) and therefore is licensed under GPL v2 or later: